Understanding 2E Kids

 The second is that I have found very few schools that “do gifted” well.
 I would continue to work with the school, but I also would pursue programs and experiences on your own (or you risk losing valuable time).
 Mind you, it is getting better.
 The internet and social media have been a game-changer for things like this.
 But, we still have a long way to go.

 2E kids are at risk of slipping through the cracks.
 One factor is the fact that primary schools are set up in a way that help children develop grade-level academic skills.
-What I find is that most schools do accelerated rather than enhanced or experiential learning.
-Time to break away from stereotypes are realize that not every 2E child is a little Sheldon Cooper!
+I find that most schools do accelerated rather than enhanced or experiential learning.

-As there’s no universally-accepted definition of a gifted child, which is not only about intellectual potential, a teacher – and even parents -may find such child’s situation confusing.
+As there’s no universally accepted definition of a gifted child, which is not only about intellectual potential, a teacher – and even parents -may find such child’s situation confusing.
 The signs can be difficult to understand or recognize.

 Gifted with an IEP

-The US Department of Education has made it clear that twice-exceptional students are protected under the IDEA or Individuals w/ Disabilities Education Act.
 If there is suspicion of disability, schools are mandated to evaluate the child.
 If eligible, the student must have a 504 plan or an IEP.

 To be successful, both a 2E student’s giftedness and challenges must be addressed.
 They must be challenged in their areas of strength, and must be supported in areas they find challenging, just like any other student who has a thinking and learning difference.

-According to the National Education Association, 2E learning programs must be personalized to meet both the child’s gifted and special education needs.
+According to the National Education Association, 2E learning programs must be personalized to meet the child’s gifted and special education needs.
 Both are equally important.

 Whether the school has individualized learning plans or more general special programs for gifted students, what is important is to play to the child’s strengths.

-When a teacher notices a student to be average in some areas, but exceptional in 1 or 2 areas, or is quite superior in all but one areas, the child should be referred for testing (if that state recognizes gifted).
-A neuropsych evaluation is the most recommended way to appreciate the child’s full profile in terms of academic and cognitive strengths and weaknesses, as well as to personalize a curriculum.
+When a teacher notices a student to be average in some areas but exceptional in 1 or 2 areas or is quite superior in all but one area, the child should be referred for testing (if that state recognizes gifted).

 Misunderstanding Can Lead to Long Term Damage